-Clinical hypnotherapy is an extremely effective method for diminishing or eliminating pain.
-It was recognised as a valid treatment for chronic pain by the US National Institutes of Health in 1996.
+Clinical hypnotherapy is an extremely effective method for diminishing or eliminating acute or chronic pain.

 Clinical hypnotherapy induces a trance-like state of deep relaxation and focussed concentration.
 Using clinical hypnotherapy, all the muscles and nerves in a particular area where pain is being experienced can be made to completely relax, and inflammation and bleeding can be reduced.
 The relaxation of all muscles allows painful tension to be released, and ceases muscle spasms.